What you need to know

 Pay taxes now or later

 There are different types of 401(k) contributions, and each has different tax implications.
-When deciding on which to choose, consider what your income in retirement might be.
 Generally, if you expect your income tax rate to be lower in retirement than while you’re working, then pretax contributions may make sense, since you will be taxed when you take a withdrawal.
-If you expect to have a higher income tax rate in retirement, then maybe Roth contributions will make sense for you.
+If you expect to have a higher income tax rate in retirement, then Roth contributions might make more sense for you.
 You can also boost retirement savings with additional after-tax contributions.

 Traditional pretax